 - Adequate funding for bail support programs and bail supervision.

 Article in the Sunday Age ( 2014 )

 In 2014 we also produced a video providing the perspective of young people.
 See this video Youth Diverison Works video.

 In November 2013 SJFYP held a briefing on youth diversion at Parliament House to give parliamentarians more information on youth diversion.
-See what we said about why it makes sense.

 In October 2012 Youthlaw and our partners in the Smart Justice for Young People Coalition responded to the State Government’s Diversion Discussion Paper ‘Practical Lessons, Fair Consequences’.
 Our submission highlighted inconsistent and inequitable access to diversion across the state.
 Our key recommendation was for legislated pre-plea diversion in the Children’s Court and adequate funding of it.
-Download this submission here.